10 Ways Migraine is Not “Just a Headache”

 There’s a common misconception that people vomit because the pain is so bad, but the nausea is a symptom separate from the pain (some people even have migraine attacks with severe nausea and no head pain).
 73% of people with migraine have nausea and 29% vomit.2 Vomiting is never pleasant, but when any movement can worsen the pain, it is nothing short of horrific.
 Nausea without vomiting is nothing to scoff at.
 People with chronic migraine can lose unhealthy amounts of weight because they are too nauseated to eat.

-5. Sense Hypersensitivity
+5. Sense hypersensitivity with migraine

 Lights are too loud, sounds are too loud, odors are too strong and touch is irritating during a migraine.
 Any of these sensory inputs can actually cause physical pain.